 Exam schedules are listed in each course syllabus.
 You should consult your instructors as well as the exam schedule prior to the exam period.
 It is your responsibility to know when and where your final examinations are scheduled and to arrive on time.

 Requests for deferred final exams are considered only when you miss final examinations due to acceptable extenuating circumstances such as illness accompanied by a signed note from a doctor, death in the family, serious family crisis, accident, etc. You must request a deferred exam no later than 2 business days after the missed examination.
 Permission to defer a final exam is not automatically granted by submitting a request.
 Talk to your instructor for permission.
-For any further questions, see a University Advisor.
+For any further questions, see an Academic Advisor.

 If you need to request a deferral for a midterm exam or assignment, talk to your instructor.